addddisonnnn/ATACseq-and-Differential-Chromatin-Accessibility-Analysis-Pipeline/README.md

 Implementing a bioinformatics pipeline and an analysis on a publication focused on chromatin accessiblity as assayed by ATACseq.

 ## Project Overview
+ATAC-Seq which stands for Assay for Transposase-Accessible Chromatin with high-throughput sequencing is an established technique for identifying regions of open and closed chromatin via a transposase enzyme, called Tn5.
+This enzyme inserts sequencing adapters into accessible spots and creates a library of tagged genomic regions/fragments.
+Finally, these are amplified and sequenced.

 ## Prerequisites